s1m30/streamlit_projects/QuizGenerator/README.md

-# Personal Quiz Generator with Ollama and Streamlit
+# Personal Quiz Generator with Litellm and Streamlit

 ## Overview

 This project is a Streamlit application that allows you to generate personalized quizzes from your study materials.
 It uses:

 - **Streamlit:** To create an interactive and user-friendly web interface.
-- **Ollama:** To run open-source language models locally for quiz generation.
+- **Litellm:** To use various language model providers (OpenAI, Google AI Studio, Anthropic) for quiz generation.
 - **Langchain:** To process and load documents from various file formats.

 You can upload your documents (PDF, TXT, DOCX), and the application will generate multiple-choice quizzes based on the content, helping you to test your understanding and improve your study process.